 The architects and designers constructed the Toorji Ka Jhalra from classic Jodhpur sandstone popular in the Old City.
 It also shares similar diamond-shaped steps as other well-known stepwells in Rajasthan such as the ones in Jaipur.

-The steps lead down to a very deep, carved out pool which once served as an essential source of water for the people of Jodhpur.
+The steps lead down to a very deep, carved-out pool that once served as an essential source of water for the people of Jodhpur.

 I noticed that there was a local security guard who would roam the tops of the Jodhpur stepwell.
 However, he didn’t seem to mind that there were groups of children and teenagers jumping off the steps and into the deep, cool water below.
 Red Bull even featured Toorji’s stepwell in a cliff jumping event back in 2019!